Our Vision for Dinedor Parish is to maintain its rural nature and to promote the health, well-being and sense of community of the residents.

 How has the draft plan been put together?

 A parish council steering group, made up of parish councillors and local people has put the draft together with the help of an external planning consultant.
-The cost of the consultant has been paid for by a grant from Herefordshire Council.
+The cost of the consultant has been paid for by a grant.

 If you would like further information about the process of setting up a Neighbourhood Development Plan and how it will benefit the community, please contact the Parish Clerk on 07977 675 456 or via email at Dinedorparishcouncil@gmail.com.